AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 What's the worst case for tiling -- as a method?
 Probably that PoR isn't safe to do non-recursively in a way that works for $O(n)$ tiling.
 The solution is to validate PoRs recursively which means that *every* miner needs *every* base-level (i.e., simplex-chain) block across all simplex tiles.
 That would enable edge-to-edge verification of all PoRs.
 In that case, an upper-bound is set based on minimum bandwidth requirements (for miners) and $\Delta S$ (see \autoref{sec:bandwidth-complexity}).
 For a given set of parameters, the limit is $N_{\text{tiles}} \cdot \nicefrac{\Delta S}{4} < \text{MinBandwidth}$.

 possible extension: maybe PoRs can be provided to miners but excluded from blocks.
-Like you can be a full-node or a full-full-node, and full-full-nodes validate PoRs recursively in a way that isn't required for a single simplex.
+Like you can be a full node or a full-full-node, and full-full-nodes validate PoRs recursively in a way that isn't required for a single simplex.
 Or full-full-nodes are miners in a simplex, and full-full-full-nodes are miners in a tiling of simplexes.

 #### A Thought (Draft)